gitluin/sara/README.md

 Recent Statii
 ------
+ * v0.9.9.5	- Some dwmization that was ultimately unnecessary to fix the pesky c->next = NULL bug, but I'll leave it there unless the SLOC is increased.
+Think all enternotify is actually, finally done.
  * v0.9.9.4	- Everything enternotify related is done. moving in the stack is based on tiling, not visibility. applyrules has fullscreen support, though without wm hints it can be goofy depending on your use case.
 Final code review.
  * v0.9.9.3	- Some enternotify bug fixing, but not everything is resolved yet.
  * v0.9.9.2	- updategeom works, motionnotify bug fixed, focusmon and tomon directions adjusted in config.h to fit updategeom.